bgaj203/gitlab-runners/README.md

 * logit function logs to common locations on a per-platform basis
 * Latest AWS AMI Lookup for your platform or peg to a specific AMI
 * Least AWS resources creation - only creates AWS stuff if you've configured it to be used

-## Operating System
-* All of the below for both Linux (Yum packaging) and Windows using the same CloudFormation template
-* Run security updates - select all updates or only security (win/lin)
-* install basic utils for non-AWS AMIs (aws cli, pip, cfn-bootstrap)

 ## Scaling Testing